rbh-93/MVC-Example-Using-Servlet/README.md

 # MVC-Example-Using-Servlet

-# -----This is an example of Model-View-Controller Architecture-----
+# ---This is an example of Model-View-Controller Architecture---

 # DESCRIPTION